fpereiro/cicek/README.md

 > "The conventional approach, enforced to a greater or lesser extent, is that you shall use a standard subroutine.
 I say that you should write your own subroutines." -- Chuck Moore

-**Warning: this readme is extremely crude.
-Right now, it's written for the purposes of letting me understanding the library while i develop it.
-Please don't try too hard reading this because it won't be worth it.**

 çiçek is a web server.
 It was written with the following purposes:

 1. To have validation and error checking everywhere (from routes to request headers).